-While Idaho Code Ann. § 18-5613 applies equally to minors and adults, Idaho Code Ann. § 18-8606 (Safe harbor provisions) provides some limited diversion and affirmative defense protections to commercial sexually exploited minors.7 However, such protections do not prohibit arresting, detaining, charging, or prosecuting minors for prostitution.
+While Idaho Code Ann. § 18-5613 applies equally to minors and adults, Idaho Code Ann. § 18-8606 (Safe harbor provisions) provides some limited diversion and affirmative defense protections to commercial sexually exploited minors.
+However, such protections do not prohibit arresting, detaining, charging, or prosecuting minors for prostitution.

-- 2.5.1 Recommendation: Enact legislation to prohibit the criminalization of all minors for prostitution offenses and establish a services-referral protocol in response to minors engaged in commercial sex. - Policy Goal 2.6 State law prohibits the criminalization of child sex trafficking victims for status offenses, and misdemeanor and non-violent felony offenses committed as a result of their trafficking victimization.
+2.5.1 Recommendation: Enact legislation to prohibit the criminalization of all minors for prostitution offenses and establish a services-referral protocol in response to minors engaged in commercial sex.
+(See Issue Brief 2.5.)